iper-jkane/beacon-nodejs/INSTALL.md

 Docker Compose
 --------------

-A docker compose environment is available for testing the implentation
+A docker compose environment is available for testing the implementation

 Clone the repo and cd into the root directory: